Category: Travel Info

 About 6 blocks from downtown

 For Airbnb or Villa customers the doorman will call you a taxi.
-My Recommendation is to download Whatsapp, get the drivers number and message them directly for better service.
+My Recommendation for those of you staying more than 1 day is to download Whatsapp, get your drivers number and message them directly for better service.
 It’s totally normal because they all are independent contractors.

 Cozumel Motocabs